-We held Training Camps in Cape Town and Pretoria earlier this year - if you didn't have a chance to participate or need a reminder what we shared with you follow this link:
+We held Training Camps in Cape Town and Pretoria in 2017 - if you didn't have a chance to participate or need a reminder what we shared with you follow this link:

-Ryan Hodierne (sports scientist & training consultant) together with Kane Reilly will help you with your preparation for the 2017 OTTER African Trail Run
+Ryan Hodierne (sports scientist & training consultant) together with Kane Reilly will help you with your preparation for the 2018 OTTER African Trail Run.

 A training program to run the Otter should consist of three aspects all of which will help to make the Trail easier, more enjoyable and (should you be that way inclined) faster: